umich-hist-399/campus-histories/essays/acq-public-schools.md

 ---

 {% include jumbotron.html
-title="Buying Schools to Make Schools: The U's Acquisition of Public Schools" image="images/1965aerialcampus.jpg"
+title="Buying Schools to Make Schools: The Universitys Acquisition of Public Schools" image="images/1965aerialcampus.jpg"
 Text=" As Don Callard of _The Ann Arbor Observer_ wrote, “nothing expands like a university,” (Callard 2009).
 Learn how the University of Michigan covered ground for its expanding needs through the acquisition of public schools."
 %}